Nikifor Manuscript: Contents

 It begins with the words "Andrey, Kuchkovichi were beaten, and the other boyars behind Yuryev were taken and beaten" and ends with a description of the fight between Svidrigailo Olgerdovich and Sigismund Keistutovich: "After that battle, 3 weeks later, the great prince Zhidimont gathered all his Lithuanian forces and sent his son Prince Mikhail to Russia.
 And Prince Michael came...".
 There is no title in the Nikifor Chronicle.

 Studies

-The description of the chronicle was made in 1898 by ], who also published the chronicle.
+The description of the chronicle was made in 1898 by Sergey Belokurov], who also published the chronicle.
 When publishing it, Belokurov filled in the missing places of the Nikifor Chronicle with the Supraśl Manuscript, in the edition of Ignatiy Danilovich.
 Following Danilovich, Belokurov printed excerpts from the Supraśl Chronicle in Latin script and gave it the same title: "A Selection of the Chronicle in Brief".

 In 1903, the chronicle was described by Vsevolod Sreznevsky, and in 1963 it was described in more detail by the authors of the Description of the Manuscript Department of the Library of the Academy of Sciences.
 In 1980, the Nikiforov Chronicle was published by Mikałaj Ułaščyk in volume 35 of the Complete Collection of Rus' Chronicles (PSRL).